 NCE DCC with wireless throttles, FRS radios, and intercom, Track Warrants, real time, sequence operations, car card and waybill.
 Fascia mounted track diagrams, station names, mileposts, clipboards with train instructions and track diagrams.
 46 inch duck under to enter layout during session.

 Signals are currently being installed for future CTC dispatching.
 Several of the sidings and junctions now have operational US&S R2 signals that are temporarily providing turnout position indication until Rick's ex Santa Fe CTC machine is put into service.
-An outbuilding designed to be the dispatcher's office is being constructed adjacent, but completely isolated from the layout room.
+A dispatcher's office has been constructed adjacent to, but completely isolated from the layout room.

 Here's a Westbound cab ride on the 4th sub

 Railroad Model Craftsman, Nov 1999, Layout Design Journal/News, Winter 1998, Layout Design Journal/News, January 1998, website: www.fortinweb.com/swsf/